Table of Contents

-- Grasses have this one good trick to monopolize a place.
-In dry season the grasses dry up and cause fires which destroy other plant species and their seeds.
+- Grasses have one good trick to monopolise a place.
+In the dry season the grasses dry up and cause fires which destroy other plant species and their seeds.

-- Though forests form the climax community in most of the ecosystems, but in grassland ecosystem [In the grasslands, trees do not replace the grasses as a part of an ecological succession] grasses form the climax community.
+- Though forests form the climax community in most of the ecosystems, in the grassland ecosystem grasses form the climax community.
 Thanks to fire and lack of water.

-- Grasslands are almost irreversible once deforestation in water scarce areas gives way to grasslands.
-[Ecological Damage]
+- Grasslands are almost irreversible once deforestation in water-scarce areas gives way to grasslands.